morganrivers/ClockifyAutomation/README.md

 - `sleep 15`: This pauses execution for another 15 seconds, to ensure that the previously started applications have enough time to initialize before the next command is run.

-- `exec /home/dmrivers/Code/Debian/Startup/backup_aw.sh >/dev/null`: Finally, this command executes a script named `backup_aw.sh` located at `/home/dmrivers/Code/Debian/Startup/`.
+- `exec /home/dmrivers/Code/ClockifyAutomation/scripts/backup_aw.sh >/dev/null`: Finally, this command executes a script named `backup_aw.sh` located at the cloned github repo location.
 The `exec` command replaces the shell with the specified program, which in this case is the script.
 The output is redirected to `/dev/null`, which means all output of the script (standard output and error) is discarded and not shown anywhere.

 ## 3. Ensuring there's a way the computer can tell you that activity watch isn't running for some reason.
 This is the third line in my crontab:
 ```
-* * * * * /usr/bin/python3 /home/dmrivers/Code/Debian/alert_user_if_aw_not_running.py
+* * * * * /usr/bin/python3 /home/dmrivers/Code/ClockifyAutomation/scripts/alert_user_if_aw_not_running.py
 ```
 That launches a cron job to run the `alert_user_if_aw_not_running.py` script every minute.
-The script
+The script checks the running processes and uses notify-send to alert the user if any processes are missing each minute.

 ## Final note